sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 ### CIO Executive Committee

-Requires wider consultation and presentation to DG Committee.
+Requires wider consultation and presentation to DG Committee leading to ensure the means to build trust and gain acceptance from the senior management.
 Use for quarterly strategies and actions as well as other changes that require wider consultation.

 Follow these steps: